 Technical Strategic Goals

-The strategic technical objectives and goals below are not intended be all-inclusive of ongoing CCSDS work, nor are they grouped by organization or teams within CCSDS; rather, they are intended to be the more strategic and high-level initiatives guiding the current and future direction of the CCSDS as a whole.
-Grouping of the goals naturally reflects the direction of the CCSDS organization and the common-sense breakdown of technical disciplines .
+The strategic technical objectives and goals below are not intended to be all-inclusive of ongoing CCSDS work, nor are they grouped by organization or teams within CCSDS; rather, they are intended to be the more strategic and high-level initiatives guiding the current and future direction of the CCSDS as a whole.
+Grouping of the goals naturally reflects the direction of the CCSDS organization and the common-sense breakdown of technical disciplines.

 TECHNICAL GOAL 1